Cinco de Mayo: What is the celebration and why is it significant?

 Why is it celebrated in the United States?

-The holiday is widely seen as a celebration of Mexican cultural heritage for America’s growing Hispanic population.
+The holiday is widely seen as a celebration of Mexican cultural heritage for America’s large Mexican-American population.

 Latino activists raised awareness for the holiday in the 1960s.
 In large part, those early holidays in the US were a forum to celebrate the fact that a group of indigenous people were able to successfully hold back French forces.

-The holiday has taken off in the US since then and people today celebrate with parades, parties, mariachi music, and traditional Mexican foods.
+The holiday has taken off in the US since then, with people all over the country now fond of celebrating Cinco de Mayo with parades, parties, mariachi music, and traditional Mexican foods.